List of operations conducted by SEAL Team Six: The Capture of Ahmed Abdulkadir Warsame

 The United States had been in a relentless pursuit of Warsame for some time.
 After JSOC and American intelligence determined when and where Warsame would be by tracking his cell phone and analyzing information provided by local spies, a snatch and grab operation was considered.
 Intelligence indicated that Warsame would be traveling with a single associate in international body of water.
 He would not have a contingent of heavily armed body guards with him.
-DEVGRU was prepared to capture Warsame and bring him in.
+DEVGRU operators from Silver Squadron were prepared to capture Warsame and bring him in.
 Ever since the successful mission of Operation Celestial Balance, the Obama administration knew it would eventually be faced with the opportunity to capture a high-value terrorist.
 After months of debate, planning, and legal wrangling.
 The mission to capture Warsame was authorized.
 Next, at dusk on April 19, 2011.
 Warsame was finally in the international waters in his boat with just his associate.
 DEVGRU operatives utilized a disguised vessel to approach Warsame's fishing boat in the Gulf of Aden.
 The operators were hidden behind the decoy vessel in specialized boats, and marksmen were placed on a nearby vessel as overwatch.
 The SEALs approached Warsame's boat undetected, boarded, and subdued Warsame and his associate.
 The operators transported Warsame and his associate to the USS Boxer.
 The mission of capturing Ahmed Abdulkadir Warsame was completed without a single shot being fired.